 No private right of action

-The Consumer Duty is a positive and welcome step for consumers.
+The Consumer Duty sets higher expectations for the standard of care firms give customers, aiming to put consumers’ needs first.
+It is a positive and welcome step for consumers.

 There are, however, some limitations.
 Although the new duty will give the FCA a greater ability to hold firms and their senior management to account if poor outcomes are identified, the proposed duty stops short of introducing a private right of action.